{user_name}

 3. Purpose of data processing

-A user's registration is required to provide certain contents and services on our website.
+Registration of the user is required to provide certain content and services on our website.

-A user's registration is also necessary to fulfill a contract with the user or to carry out pre-contractual measures.
+Registration of the user is also required to fulfill a contract with the user or to carry out pre-contractual measures.

 4. Duration of storage

-The data are deleted as soon as they are no longer necessary for the purpose for which they were collected.
+The data will be deleted as soon as they are no longer required to achieve the purpose for which they were collected.

-This is the case for the data collected during the registration process if the registration on our website is cancelled or changed.
+This applies to the data collected during the registration process if the registration on our website is cancelled or changed.

-This is the case for the data collected during the registration process to fulfill a contract or to carry out pre-contractual measures when the data are no longer necessary for the performance of the contract.
-Even after the contract has been concluded, it may be necessary to retain personal data of the contracting party in order to comply with contractual or legal obligations.
+This applies to the data collected during the registration process to fulfill a contract or to carry out pre-contractual measures when the data are no longer necessary for the performance of the contract.
+Even after the contract has been completed, it may be necessary to retain personal data of the contractual partner in order to comply with contractual or legal obligations.

-As a user you have the option at any time to cancel the registration.
-The data stored about you can be changed at any time.
-Please contact us for this purpose using the contact details provided in the imprint.
+As a user, you have the option at any time to terminate the registration.
+You can have the data stored about you changed at any time.
+To do so, contact us using the contact details provided in the imprint.

-If the data are necessary to fulfill a contract or to carry out pre-contractual measures, premature deletion of the data is only possible insofar as contractual or legal obligations do not oppose deletion.
+If the data is required to fulfill a contract or to carry out pre-contractual measures, premature deletion of the data is only possible to the extent that contractual or legal obligations do not oppose deletion.

 1. Description and scope of data processing

-There is a contact form on our website which can be used for electronic contact.
-If a user uses this option, the data entered in the input form are transmitted to us and stored.
+There is a contact form on our website that can be used for electronic contact.
+If a user uses this option, the data entered in the input mask will be transmitted to us and stored.

 At the time the message is sent, the following data are also stored: